City-of-Helsinki/yjdh/backend/benefit/README.md

     sudo -u postgres psql -c "ALTER USER helsinkibenefit CREATEDB;"

+Load test fixtures

+    python manage.py loaddata default_terms.json

+This creates terms of service and applicant terms in the database.
+The attachment PDF files are not actually created by loading the fixture.
+In order to actually download the PDF files, log in via the django admin and upload the files manually.

 ### Daily running

 * Inside the backend project root folder (backend/benefit), create `.env` file: `touch .env`